wp-plugins/super-socializer/readme.txt

 7. **Social Counter**: Horizontal Interface

 == Changelog ==
+= 5.2.2 =
+* [Bugfix] Fixed issues with sharing and like buttons (Social Counter) shortcodes/widgets
+* [Bugfix] Facebook comemnts in new commenting interface were not visible in Firefox browser

 = 5.1.2 =
 * [Bugfix] Double sharing icons were appearing at front-end